ameerabdulaziz/nova-hr-react/README.md

     }
   };

-  // Define columns for the PayrollTable const columns = [
+  // Define columns for the SimplifiedPayrollTable const columns = [
     {
       name: "id",